All Episodes

 Okay, so Michael Cohn's convicted.

-He's gonna spend three years in jail.
+He's going to spend three years in jail.

-And I'm like looking at this, I'm saying, why would he be doing this?
+And I'm like, looking at this, I'm saying, why would he be doing this?

 His family has been through enough.